 - Diversion –These programs are only available to first time offenders and are similar to probation.
 The court orders the juvenile to attend an educational program, do community service, or maintain a certain grade point average and a high level of academic integrity.

-If your son or daughter has been arrested for shoplifting in Phoenix, Mesa, Tempe, or Chandler, contact the juvenile defense lawyers at JacksonWhite today.
+If your son or daughter has been arrested for shoplifting in Arizona, contact the juvenile defense lawyers at JacksonWhite today.
 The criminal attorneys at JacksonWhite will work with you and your child to minimize the potential repercussions associated with AZ juvenile shoplifting charges.